-If gathering airline miles is more on your agenda then the Chase Sapphire preferred card is a good option.
-This card comes with an incredible sign up bonus.
+If gathering airline miles is more on your agenda, then the Chase Sapphire Preferred card is a good option.
+This card comes with an incredible sign-up bonus.
 You earn 5000 bonus points after spending $4000 in the first three months of opening your account.
 Sounds pretty epic to me!

 Travel hacking is used by many backpackers (including myself) to get cheap/free flights and accommodation via rewards on credit cards.

-No matter which travel credit card you decide to go with, make sure to have done your research an comparisons on which card will be the best travel banking solution for you.
+No matter which travel credit card you decide to go with, make sure to have done your research comparisons on which card will be the best travel banking solution for you.
 Check out my travel banking credit cards comparison table below for some more intel…

 |Travel Cards||Pros||Cons||Star Rating|